Ancient Palermo Architecture Guide: Things to See in Palermo & The Mysteries Behind

 Typical Modern Studio in a Palermo Old House- Can be booked here, Copyright © Cooltourismical.com

-Maybe some of the most enchanting parts of visiting Palermo is that you can have SO MANY options of unique accommodation.
+Maybe some of the most enchanting parts of visiting Palermo is that you can have SO MANY options of unique accommodation, including ancient buildings or famous landmarks.
 You can stay in a traditional Sicilian apartment or you can live in a refurbished palace or villa, for quite affordable prices sometimes.

-Renting a studio in the old center, close to Via Roma, is what I did my first time there.
-And it’s the studio in the images above.
+On my first visit I rented a studio in the old center, close to Via Roma.
+And it was the studio in the images above.

 Loved all details: the tiny balcony over a narrow street where Sicilians passed every day selling corn, a kitchenette to prepare our morning meals, a dedicated working space.
 And the design was thought to the smallest detail.
 It is also close to every important landmark (Teatro Massimo, the Cathedral, Fontana Pretoria) and just a few minutes walking from Vucciria market and piazza Olivella, filled with restaurants and good mood.